tymyrddin/purple/source/docs/audits/iec62443/evidence.md

    * System logs (controllers, SCADA, HMIs)
    * Network device logs (firewalls, switches, segmentation devices)
    * Security monitoring / SIEM alerts
    * Gap check: Missing logs, incomplete retention periods, or unassigned log owners are findings.
 Confirm logging covers all critical assets and events relevant to IEC 62443 requirements.
+ML-assisted anomaly detection in OT-capable SIEM deployments can surface deviations in controller behaviour or protocol patterns that volume-based manual review misses; where such tooling is in use, its configuration and alert handling form part of the evidence base.

 2. Device configurations
    * Baseline settings, secure defaults, firmware versions